stevegrunwell/write-some-docs/slides.md

 * Definition lists <!-- .element: class="fragment" -->
 * Tables (for tabular data) <!-- .element: class="fragment" -->
 * Code blocks, blockquotes, etc. <!-- .element: class="fragment" -->

+Note:

+If only there was some sort of hypertext markup language we could use here...

 ----